 Skills and experience: Michael has spent his career in customer-facing regulated utilities and has considerable experience of working with both environmental and economic regulators.
-He has been responsible for managing a wide range of capital investment projects aimed at improving the customer experience, and driving environmental sustainability has been a key focus throughout his career.
+He has managed a wide range of capital investment projects aimed at improving the customer experience, and driving environmental sustainability has been a key focus throughout his career.

 Career experience: Michael started his career at Wessex Water plc, prior to joining PowerGen plc, which was subsequently acquired by E.ON SE.
-He joined the management board of E.ON Climate and Renewables in 2007, and was appointed as CEO in 2015, where he pioneered its large scale offshore wind power capabilities.
-He was appointed as CEO of E.ON UK in 2017, where he has led the company's transformation into a leading supplier of zero carbon energy solutions.
-He became CEO of the German listed Uniper SE, one of Europe's leading power generation and gas supply companies, in June 2023.
-He was formerly a non-executive director of Equinor ASA.
+In 2007 he joined the management board of E.ON Climate and Renewables being appointed as CEO in 2015.
+He was appointed as CEO of E.ON UK in 2017, where he led the company's transformation into a leading supplier of zero carbon energy solutions, stepping down from the role in June 2023.
+He is a former non-executive director of Equinor ASA.

-Current directorships/business interests: Michael is CEO of Uniper SE, and a Member of Council the Natural Environment Research Council.
+Current directorships/business interests: Michael is CEO of Uniper SE, one of Europe's leading power generation and gas supply companies, and a Member of Council for the Natural Environment Research Council.
 He is an independent non-executive director of United Utilities Water Limited.